Determination of the HERA coherent diffractive $J/\psi$ production cross section via artificial neural network: ANN model framework

 To improve numerical stability and learning efficiency, variables that span several orders of magnitude (Q², W, and y) are transformed to a logarithmic scale, resulting in the input feature set {log($Q^2$), log($W$), $t$, log($y$)}.
 The momentum transfer $t$ is kept in a linear scale because it can approach zero and already enters the cross section in an approximately exponential form, making a logarithmic transformation neither well defined nor necessary.
 The target variables (predictions) are the differential cross section $\frac{d\sigma}{dt}$, and its uncertainty, which are also transformed to logarithmic space.
 This transformation stabilizes the variance, reduces skewness in the target distribution, and improves convergence during training.

 The experimental data errors ($\Delta\sigma$) are also processed and propagated to log-space.
 Note that the datasets differ in their error features, where H1 has symmetric statistical and systematic uncertainties, whereas ZEUS has symmetric statistical but asymmetric systematic uncertainties.
 To deal with such an error dataset features, we employ the Gaussian Negative Log Likelihood (NLL) loss function to have a single symmetry uncertainty input variable (See details in Sec.~\ref{loss function}).
 To do so, the experimental data errors can be processed through the following three steps: \begin{enumerate} \item\textbf{Error combination}: For each data point, the statistical and systematic errors are added in quadrature (square root of the sum of squares).
-For the asymmetrical error of the ZEUS data, it will be performed separately for the upper and lower error limits. \item \textbf{Error symmetrization}: The asymmetric total data errors can be symmetrized by taking the arithmetic mean: $\sigma_\text{exp}=(\sigma_{\text{total up}}+\sigma_{\text{total down}})/2$, where $\sigma_{\text{total up}}$ and $\sigma_{\text{total down}}$ represent the quadrature sum of statistical and systematic errors for the upper and lower bounds, respectively. \item \textbf{Error propagation}: In this step, the symmetrical error $\sigma_\text{exp}$ is propagated to log-space to match the $\bar{y}_\text{true}$ target.
-This is done using standard error propagation: $\delta y_\text{err}=(\sigma_\text{exp}/\sigma)$.
-The result of $\delta y_\text{err}$ value is used as the uncertainty input $\delta_\text{exp}$ for the model's loss function. \end{enumerate}
+For the asymmetrical error of the ZEUS data, it will be performed separately for the upper and lower error limits. \item \textbf{Error symmetrization}: The asymmetric total data errors can be symmetrized by taking the arithmetic mean: $\Delta\sigma_\text{exp}=(\Delta\sigma_{\text{total up}}+\Delta\sigma_{\text{total down}})/2$, where $\Delta\sigma_{\text{total up}}$ and $\Delta\sigma_{\text{total down}}$ represent the quadrature sum of statistical and systematic errors for the upper and lower bounds, respectively.
+This approximation is adopted to maintain consistency with the Gaussian negative log-likelihood loss function, which assumes a symmetric conditional likelihood.
+Given that the asymmetries in the ZEUS data are moderate and that the ANN infers a smooth mean function constrained by multiple measurements, we expect the impact of this approximation on the predicted central values to be small. \item \textbf{Error propagation}: In this step, the symmetrical error $\Delta\sigma_\text{exp}$ is propagated to log-space to match the $\bar{y}_\text{true}$ target.
+This is done using standard error propagation: $\delta y_\text{err}=(\Delta\sigma_\text{exp}/\sigma)$.
+The result of $\delta y_\text{err}$ value is used as the uncertainty input $\delta_\text{exp}$ for the model's loss function.
+To ensure consistency with the logarithmic target variable $\bar{y}_\text{true}$, the symmetrical experimental uncertainty $\Delta\sigma_\text{exp}$ is propagated into log-space via first-order error propagation.
+This yields the fixed uncertainty term: $\delta_{\text{exp}} \approx \Delta\sigma_\text{exp}/\sigma_\text{exp}$.
+This term $\delta_{\text{exp}}$ is subsequently used as the fixed noise component in the loss function. \end{enumerate}